-Tengesdal made a rare cross rate move to the Air Force after teaching a joint flight program and in 2004 she qualified to fly one of the most difficult aircraft in the world, the U-2.
-Tengesdal joins only five women and three African-Americans (male or female) ever to participate in the U-2 program.
+Tengesdal made a rare cross-rate move to the Air Force after teaching a joint flight program, and in 2004, she qualified to fly one of the most difficult aircraft in the world, the U-2.
+Tengesdal joins only five women and three Blacks (male or female) ever to participate in the U-2 program.

 Tengesdal has flown missions for Operation Olive Harvest in Afghanistan and Iraq and took part in helping combat piracy in the Horn of Africa.
 She has more than 3,400 flight hours and more than 330 combat hours.

-Profiled in a piece on FOXTROT ALPHA, Tengesdal was asked about the significance of her role as the first African American woman to fly the U-2 and said, "It is very uncommon, even for this day and age, to be a female pilot, much less a female minority. ..
+Profiled in a piece on FOXTROT ALPHA, Tengesdal was asked about the significance of her role as the first Black woman to fly the U-2 and said, "It is very uncommon, even for this day and age, to be a female pilot, much less a female minority. ...
 The Air Force has always been on the forefront of breaking aviation and racial barriers.
-I am extremely proud of being the first black female U-2 pilot in history...
+I am extremely proud of being the first Black female U-2 pilot in history. ...
 My career field is very male-dominated, but I hope I have helped other females with similar aspirations to realize this is an option.
 I think we are all limitless as to what we can accomplish."

 Be sure to get the latest news about the U.S. military, as well as critical info about how to join and all the benefits of service.
 Subscribe to Military.com and receive customized updates delivered straight to your inbox.